Mental Health & Wellbeing: Young Healthwatch

 The completed poster was shared through the same channels as the mental health survey so that all young people who completed the survey would be able to see it, as well as on social media and through the volunteers’ personal networks.

 In March 2021 we brought together experts from Imperial College NHS Trust, Kooth, One Westminster, Connecting Care For Children and RBKC Youth to hold an online webinar on youth health and wellbeing, COVID-19 anxieties, education and more.
 At the event we had presentations from our panelists before young people had the chance to put their questions to the experts in a live Q&A.

-Part of a series of work we have carried out centred on COVID-19 related engagement, our event gave young people the opportunity to ask questions and receive information from health experts in a safe and trusted environment.
+Part of a series of work we have carried out centred on COVID-19 related engagement, our event was co-designed and delivered by three youth groups (including YHW) and gave young people the opportunity to ask questions and receive information from health experts in a safe and trusted environment.
+Read the summary.